A Division of 1497202 Alberta Ltd.

 Which candy bars float?
 Or which one sank slowly?

-Science behind it to explain to the Beavers
+The science behind it to explain to the Beavers

 Dense objects are closely compacted in substance.
 Like a rock!